coder/coder/docs/cli/coder_ssh.md

   -h, --help                               help for ssh
       --identity-agent string              Specifies which identity agent to use (overrides $SSH_AUTH_SOCK), forward agent must also be enabled.
                                            Consumes $CODER_SSH_IDENTITY_AGENT
+      --no-wait                            Specifies whether to wait for a workspace to become ready before logging in (only applicable when the delay login until ready option is enabled).
+Note that the workspace agent may still be in the process of executing the startup script and the workspace may be in an incomplete state.
+                                           Consumes $CODER_SSH_NO_WAIT
       --stdio                              Specifies whether to emit SSH output over stdin/stdout.
                                            Consumes $CODER_SSH_STDIO
       --workspace-poll-interval duration   Specifies how often to poll for workspace automated shutdown.